Rastamouse

-Rastamouse is a British stop-motion animated children's television series created by Genevieve Webster and Michael De Souza and produced by Dinamo Productions, Three Stones Media/The Rastamouse Company and DHX Media for CBeebies.
-The show follows crime busting mouse reggae band Da Easy Crew, who split their time between making music and solving mysteries for the President of Mouseland.
+Rastamouse is a stop-motion animated musical children's TV series created by Genevieve Webster and Michael De Souza and produced by Dinamo Productions, Three Stones Media/The Rastamouse Company and DHX Media (now WildBrain) for CBeebies.
+The show follows crime-busting anthro mouse reggae band Da Easy Crew, who split their time between making music and solving mysteries for the President of Mouseland.

-The first 52 episodes of the initial series were shown in the afternoon beginning 31 January 2011 on CBeebies, a UK BBC channel.
+The first 52 episodes of the original series were shown in the lunch hour starting on 31 January 2011 on CBeebies, a UK BBC channel.
 From 7 March 2011, the programme was repeated in the early mornings, on BBC2.
-The second series, comprising a further 26 episodes, started on 20 August 2012.
+The second series, comprising a further 26 episodes, began on 20 August 2012.
 The third series, comprising the final 26 episodes, began on CBeebies 23 March 2015.

 Characters

 The series features an all-mouse reggae band, Rastamouse and Da Easy Crew, who play music at the 'Nuff Song Studio' when they're not solving mysteries for the President of Mouseland.
 All the characters speak with a Jamaican accent.